 All vehicles used for the collecting and transporting of septage shall bear the name of the organization conducting such activities.
 Such vehicles shall be maintained in a clean exterior condition at all times.

 Disposal of all septage shall be approved by the Brookfield Director of Health or his/her agent.
-Disposal of material other than domestic septage will require joint approval of the Director of Health and the Danbury Public Utilities Department.
+Disposal of material other than domestic septage will require joint approval of the Director of Health and the receiving facility.
 All permittees are required to allow spot sampling and inspection of truck tank contents by employees or agents of the City of Danbury.

 Permit to pump and septage discharge permit.

-Within three business days of pumping, the permittee shall deliver to the Brookfield Health Department a copy of the permit to pump, so that it may be entered into the records of the Health Department, or submit such information as required electronically on the tracking system.
-With regard to the septage discharge permit, two of the four copies of each permit shall be turned in to the operator of the disposal facility in the City of Danbury prior to discharge.
+Within three business days of pumping, the permittee shall deliver to the Brookfield Health Department a copy of the septage pumping permit so that it may be entered into the records of the Health Department, or as an alternative, the septage pumping organization may submit such information as required electronically on the Town's electronic tracking system (ETS).
+Permission to utilize the electronic tracking system for the purpose of inputting information may be obtained by the Director of Health or his/her agent.
+If discharge occurs at the Danbury facility, two of the four copies of each permit shall be turned in to the operator of the disposal facility in the City of Danbury prior to discharge.
+If discharge occurs at any other facility, it shall be the responsibility of the septic pumping organization to submit the required information directly to the Brookfield Health Department.
 All permits shall be numbered and bear the name of the Town of Brookfield.

 Fees charged to pumpers by the City of Danbury for their use of the Danbury disposal facility shall be based upon permit copies documenting Town of Brookfield septage processed at the Danbury disposal facility and a formula used to calculate the City of Danbury's cost to process septage as agreed to by the Town of Brookfield in Schedule A of the Interlocal Agreement for Disposal of Septage Waste, dated November 6, 1984.